 The Call from the Office

 Your doctor will likely tell you about your abnormal mammogram results over the phone, which does not necessarily mean you have breast cancer.
 You will not be expected to make any important decisions at this point.
 After that first phone call, you’ll have time to overcome your initial shock and formulate questions that you may want to ask at your next appointment.
-The period after this phone call can be one of the toughest steps in the process, since there is a lot of anxiety and waiting involved.
+The period after this phone call can be one of the toughest steps in the process, since there is anxiety and waiting involved.

 The First Questions